 In 2016, the DOJ began experimenting with a more formal system of incentives to encourage voluntary disclosures.
-On 5 April 2016, the DOJ launched a one-year FCPA enforcement pilot programme which provided incentives for companies to self-report potential FCPA-related misconduct.
+On 5 April 2016, the DOJ launched a one-year FCPA enforcement pilot programme that provided incentives for companies to self-report potential FCPArelated misconduct.
 For a company to be eligible to participate, the DOJ required:

-- a voluntary self-disclosure 'prior to an imminent threat of disclosure or government investigation'; - full cooperation with the DOJ's subsequent investigation (including the disclosure of 'all facts related to involvement in the criminal activity by the corporation's officers, employees, or agents'); - · the taking of appropriate remediation measures; and - the disgorgement of all profits resulting from the FCPA violations.
+- a voluntary self-disclosure 'prior to an imminent threat of disclosure or government investigation'; - full cooperation with the DOJ's subsequent investigation (including the disclosure of 'all facts related to involvement in the criminal activity by the corporation's officers, employees or agents'); - the taking of appropriate remediation measures; and - the disgorgement of all profits resulting from the FCPA violations.

 If a company took all these steps, the Fraud Section stated that it 'may accord up to a 50 per cent reduction off the bottom end of the Sentencing Guidelines fine range', the entity 'generally should not require appointment of a monitor' and the DOJ would 'consider a declination of prosecution'.
 The pilot programme was provisionally extended in March 2017 and then revised and made permanent as part of an official FCPA Corporate Enforcement Policy addition to the US Attorneys' Manual on 29 November 2017.
 Of note, the new policy significantly strengthens the incentives provided to companies who satisfy the self-reporting requirements: instead of a promise that the DOJ will 'consider' a declination, these companies can rely on a 'presumption' of declination in all cases that do not involve 'aggravating circumstances', such as misconduct by senior executives, pervasive wrongdoing within the company, significant profits stemming from the corruption, or criminal recidivism.
 (See question 14.)
+On 11 October 2018, the DOJ unveiled a new internal policy focused on the appointment of corporate monitors that elaborates on prior guidance and appears to formalise many of the DOJ's long-standing practices surrounding the imposition and selection of monitors, which includes weighing the benefits of a contemplated monitor against potential costs and considering factors such as the adequacy of the company's remediation and the effectiveness of its current compliance programme.